sxyinn/DC-GAN/README.md

 # MINST GAN

 The **MNIST database** is a large database of handwritten digits that is commonly used for training various image processing system.
 This database contains 60,000 tranining images and 10,000 testing images.
 The generated result is shown as follow.
 ![image](Image/2.png)

 ![iamge](Image/10.png)

+Although my computer run for 3 day, the reslut is not very good because the training epochs is not enough.